sensei-wu/docker-args-demo/README.md

 ## Theory

-ENTRYPOINT and CMD are used to customize the startup behavior of a container.
+Both ENTRYPOINT and CMD are commands which are used for customizing the startup behavior of a container.

-Both can be used interchangeably, but there are subtle differences between them.
+Both commands can be used interchangeably to serve similar purposes, but nevertheless there are subtle differences between them.

 ENTRYPOINT is the right way to specify a startup command for a container.

 CMD is meant to be used for passing arguments to the startup command specified by ENTRYPOINT.

-On top of that, each of these commands could be executed either in "shell" mode or "exec" mode.
+On top of that, both commands could be executed either in _shell_ mode or _exec_ mode.

-In shell mode, the command is executed within a shell whereas in exec mode, it is executed directly.
+In shell mode, the command is executed from within a shell whereas in exec mode, it is executed directly.

-In the following sections, we will see how these differences play out in practice using the classic [fortune](https://linux.die.net/man/6/fortune) program which prints out a random quote each time it is invoked.
+In the following sections, I'd like to demonstrate how these differences play out in practice by using the classic [fortune](https://linux.die.net/man/6/fortune) program which prints out a random quote each time it is invoked.

 We install fortune inside an alpine linux base image and then invoke the program using `CMD` or `ENTRYPOINT`.